-Word Games for Listening and Talking - resource from US Office of Special Education - pdf TATS Focus on Communication and Language links to strategies
+Word Games for Listening and Talking - resource from US Office of Special Education - pdf

+Links to Strategies - Focus on Communication

 Encouraging Oral Language and Conversations

 - → Collaborate with therapists to develop individualized communication systems. - → Be observant of each child's individual levels of development, modes of communication, and preferences for play and toys. - → Teach children to make choices and provide visual and object support.